nirlanka/nirmall.github.io/_posts/2018-07-07-react-native-expo.md

 ---
 layout: post
 title: "Introduction to Mobile Development Over Multiple Platforms With React Native And Expo"
+subtitle: "This is the start of a series of tutorials on cross-platform mobile development with React Native and Expo."
 excerpt: "Introduction to cross-platform mobile app development with React Native (series)"
 categories: article
 tags: [javascript, mobile, react-native, code, tutorial, tech]